 RSPCA Queensland has the largest and busiest Wildlife Hospital in the state, providing care to over 26,000 native animals every year.
 There are many factors that impact our native animals: natural disasters such as bushfire and droughts, dog attacks, road accidents and habitat loss.

-Every year our RSPCA Animal Ambulances attend nearly 30,000 rescue call outs for sick, injured or orphaned wildlife.
+Every year our RSPCA Animal Ambulances attend over 26,000 rescue call outs for sick, injured or orphaned wildlife.

 We have an incredible support network of wildlife carers across the state, wildlife rescuers and veterinary clinics who assist with wildlife cases reported to our 24/7 Animal Emergency Hotline - 1300 ANIMAL (1300 264 625).